monsterwen/naive_bayes_classify_email/README.md

 # naive_bayes_classify_email
-this is the naive bayes implementation for classifying ham/spam email
+This is the naive bayes implementation for classifying ham/spam email